Master of Global Human Development

 Who should apply?

-There’s no better place to immerse yourself in development studies than in Washington, DC.
-A few miles from our campus, you’ll find Georgetown alumni making their mark at major institutions like the World Bank, the Inter-American Development Bank, the U.S. State Department and the Peace Corps, and dozens of the world’s foremost development organizations.
+A few miles from our Washington, DC, campus, you’ll find Georgetown alumni making their mark at major institutions like the World Bank, the Inter-American Development Bank, the U.S. State Department, the International Food Policy Research Institute (IFPRI), the International Monetary Fund (IMF), and the Peace Corps, and dozens of the world’s foremost development organizations.

 Curriculum